 For example, they still have the right to a redundancy notice period.
 The length of this period will depend on how long they have worked for you, or what their contracts state.

 If they have worked for you for less than two years, then the legal minimum you must give them is one week’s notice.
 If it’s more than two years, you must give them one week’s notice for each year of employment.

 Remember to always check their contract.
 This might state that they receive a more generous notice entitlement.

-Legally, you must also pay employees redundancy pay, so long as they have two years’ continuous service.
+Legally, you must also pay employees redundancy pay, so long as they have two years of continuous service.
 You also need to check that they are legally an employee and not a worker.

-If a full time worker receives an enhanced rate of pay for overtime, a part time worker should too.
-This is because you mus treat them no less favourably than a full time employee.
+If a full-time worker receives an enhanced rate of pay for overtime, a part-time worker should too.
+This is because you must treat them no less favourably than a full-time employee.

 The key thing to do is to give equal treatment to both types of employees.

 As you must treat a part time employee the same as a full time one, this extends to benefits, including pensions.

 If you offer an occupational pension scheme, then part time employees have the right to join it too.
 Any pension you do provide should be on a pro rata basis and reflect the hours the employee works.

 There are some circumstances where you might not provide a part time employee with access to the pension you provide to others, but you must be able to objectively justify not providing it.